TDarkShadow/iheartnewvegas/main.md

 Files to install:
 - **Laser Weapon Iron Sights - Gun Runner's Arsenal Merged** (Main files)
-  Using default name.
+  Use default name.
 Merge with the main file.
 - **Plasma Weapon Iron Sights - Gun Runner's Arsenal Merged** (Main files)
-  Using default name.
+  Use default name.
 Merge with the main file.
 - **Laser Weapon Iron Sights - Iron Sight Recoil Animations** (Optional files)
-  Using default name.
+  Use default name.
 Merge with the main file.
 - **Plasma Weapon Iron Sights - Iron Sight Recoil Animations** (Optional files)
-  Using default name.
+  Use default name.
 Merge with the main file.

 [**Quick Grenade Hotkey**](https://www.nexusmods.com/newvegas/mods/64874)
 Adds a hotkey to automatically select the currently selected grenade/mine, as well as a hotkey to scroll through your available grenades/mines.
 Read the description for instructions on how these features work.